appium/appium/README.md

 Name | Description
 --- | ---
-[appium-xcuitest-driver](https://github.com/appium/appium-xcuitest-driver) | Allows to automate iOS native and web apps (via hybrid mode).
+[appium-xcuitest-driver](https://github.com/appium/appium-xcuitest-driver) | Allows automation of iOS native and web apps (via hybrid mode).
 Also supports tvOS.
-This driver is based on Apple [XCTest framework](https://developer.apple.com/documentation/xctest) and can only use macOS as the host system.
+This driver is based on Apple's [XCTest framework](https://developer.apple.com/documentation/xctest) and can only use macOS as the host system.
-[appium-uiautomator2-driver](https://github.com/appium/appium-uiautomator2-driver) | Allows to automate Android native and web apps (via hybrid mode).
+[appium-uiautomator2-driver](https://github.com/appium/appium-uiautomator2-driver) | Allows automation of Android native and web apps (via hybrid mode).
 The driver is based on Google's [UiAutomator](https://developer.android.com/training/testing/other-components/ui-automator) framework.
-[appium-espresso-driver](https://github.com/appium/appium-espresso-driver) | Allows to automate Android native apps.
+[appium-espresso-driver](https://github.com/appium/appium-espresso-driver) | Allows automation of Android native apps.
 The driver is based on Google's [Espresso](https://developer.android.com/training/testing/espresso) framework.
-[appium-mac2-driver](https://github.com/appium/appium-mac2-driver) | Allows to automate macOS native apps.
+[appium-mac2-driver](https://github.com/appium/appium-mac2-driver) | Allows automation of macOS native apps.
 Also supports tvOS.
 This driver is based on Apple [XCTest framework](https://developer.apple.com/documentation/xctest) and can only use macOS as the host system.
-[appium-windows-driver](https://github.com/appium/appium-windows-driver) | Allows to automate Windows native and UWP apps.
+[appium-windows-driver](https://github.com/appium/appium-windows-driver) | Allows automation of Windows native and UWP apps.
 This driver is based on Microsoft's [WinAppDriver](https://github.com/microsoft/WinAppDriver) implementation and can only use Windows 10 as the host system.
-[appium-gecko-driver](https://github.com/appium/appium-geckodriver) | Allows to automate Gecko-engine-based browsers, like Firefox on mobile and desktop platforms.
+[appium-gecko-driver](https://github.com/appium/appium-geckodriver) | Allows automation of Gecko-engine-based browsers, like Firefox on mobile and desktop platforms.
 Uses [geckodriver](https://github.com/mozilla/geckodriver/releases) command line tool provided by Mozilla for various platforms.
-[appium-safari-driver](https://github.com/appium/appium-safari-driver) | Allows to automate Safari browser on mobile and desktop platforms .
+[appium-safari-driver](https://github.com/appium/appium-safari-driver) | Allows automation of Safari browser on mobile and desktop platforms .
 Uses the [safaridriver](https://www.manpagez.com/man/1/safaridriver/) command line tool provided by Apple as part of macOS.

 #### Drivers Provided By Third Parties